Where to View the Total Solar Eclipse of August 21, 2017

 The total solar eclipse next reaches South Carolina nicknamed the Palmetto State, referring to the state tree - - sabal palmetto.
 This tree is depicted on the quarter dedicated to the state of South Carolina as well as the state flag.
 In South Carolina the umbral path reaches the Piedmont plateau after crossing the entire length of the United States, this is the last state on the umbral path.
 The eclipse will cover 252 miles In South Carolina from the piedmont plateau to the Atlantic Ocean.
 South Carolina is the prime location to observe the eclipse East of the Appalachian mountains.
 It is accessible to a very large population of Americans living in the region.

 The August 21, 2017 total solar eclipse's tour of the United States of America is over.
 Finally, the centerline or path of totality arrives at the Francis Marion National Forest where the last stage of the eclipse ends at 4:10pm local time (EDT).
-There is no other landmass on the this eclipse route, once the path hits the Atlantic coast at Bull's Bay, no other landmass will experience totality.
+There is no other landmass on the this eclipse route, once the path hits the Atlantic coast at Bulls Bay, the umbral path of totality reaches no other shore.
+How many boats on the ocean that day?
 The eclipse finally ends in the middle of the Atlantic, just as it started in the middle of the Pacific.
 Newly converted American eclipse chasers will have to wait until 2024 for the fantastic event of totality to visit their country again.
 Long live the umbraphiles!

 South Carolina Links